 If you are eligible for a COLA, the amount depends on the annual change in the Consumer Price Index ("CPI").
-If there is no increase in the CPI, or the CPI is negative, a COLA is not paid; however, if the CPI is negative, retirement benefits will not be decreased.
+If there is no increase in the CPI, or the CPI is negative, there is no COLA increase; however, if the CPI is negative, retirement benefits will not be decreased.